 Depending on the size of the tree, you may be able to dig up the stump and lever it out of the ground with a digging bar, but if the trunk is larger than about 10 inches in diameter, stump grinding or chemical treatment may be preferable.
 If you opt for stump grinding, you'll probably want to call a pro because stump grinders are large, powerful machines, and the cost to rent one to remove a single stump is not much less than the cost of professional removal.

 Check the container of the stump remover to make sure the chemicals are safe to use and won't harm any plants surrounding the tree.
 The active ingredient in most granular products is either potassium nitrate or sodium metabisulfite, which are both decomposing agents and won't affect surrounding vegetation.
-Some liquids designed to be applied with a paintbrush contain a herbicide, such as triclopyr, to kill the stump and shouldn't get into the surrounding soil.
+Some liquids designed to be applied with a paintbrush contain a herbicide to kill the stump, such as triclopyr, which shouldn't get into the surrounding soil.